espressif/esp-iot-solution/examples/ulp_examples/ulp_watering_device/readme_en.md

 #### 3.1 Hardware Schematics

 The hardware schematics is designed using Kicad.
-The principle based on that an 47 kΩ resistor is connected in series with the soil, which acts as a variable resistor.
+The principle is that an 47 kΩ resistor is connected in series with the soil, which acts as a variable resistor.
 The soil moisture is evaluated by measuring the voltage of the soil.
 The measured resistance of soil varies from 20 kΩ to 100 kΩ as the moisture of the soil declines.

 > Note: A 10 kΩ pull-up resistor, R41, is connected to GPIO34 of ESP32_ULP_EVB1.
 It is recommended that users remove this resistor since it won't be used in the measurement of soil voltage and may cause leakage currents.